Meet the Lab Members

 Dr. Megan Feifer

-• Megan Feifer (she/her/hers) is a Teacher-Scholar in Residence at the bell hooks center at Berea College.
-She earned her B.A. and M.A. in English from the University of Wisconsin and a Ph.D. in Literary Studies with a minor in Women’s, Gender & Sexuality Studies from Louisiana State University in 2018.
-She is coeditor of a volume titled Narrating, History, Home, and Dyaspora: Critical Essays on Edwidge Danticat, University Press of Mississippi (2022) and author of the article, The Remembering of Bones: Working Through Trauma and the Counter-Archive in Edwidge Danticat’s Farming of Bones.
-During her tenure at the bell hooks center, she will work to foster sustained critical attention to hooks’ Teaching Trilogies.
-She is a ‘22 Leadership Lab member.
+Megan Feifer (she/her/hers) is an Assistant Professor of African American Literature and former inaugural Teacher Scholar in Residence at the bell hooks center of Berea College.
+She earned her B.A. and M.A. in English from the University of Wisconsin and a Ph.D. in Literary Studies with a minor in Women’s, Gender & Sexuality Studies from Louisiana State University.
+Her research and teaching interests focus on the counterarchives contemporary African American and Afro-diasporic writers produce in response to what Anne McClintock terms the “official ghosting,” or inability/unwillingness of nations to confront and account for the “past.”
+She is a co-editor of the edited collection bell hooks’s Radical Pedagogy: New Visions of Feminism, Justice, Love, and Resistance in the Classroom, Bloomsbury Press, and the volume Narrating, History, Home, and Diaspora: Critical Essays on Edwidge Danticat, University Press of Mississippi.
+She is the author of the article, The Remembering of Bones: Working Through Trauma and the Counter-Archive in Edwidge Danticat’s Farming of Bones.
+Feifer is a co-founding President of the Edwidge Danticat Society and co-creator of bellhooksarchive.com, a digital humanities website featuring curated items from the bell hooks papers alongside biographical, critical bibliographical, pedagogical, and interview materials.

 Luke Glaser